amaramccune/amaramccune.github.io/home.md

 ## About

-Originally from Stoughton, Wisconsin, I have bachelor's degrees in physics and mathematics from Stanford University, where I completed a variety of research projects in AMO, astrophysics, and cosmology.
+Originally from Stoughton, Wisconsin, I have bachelor's degrees in physics and mathematics with honors from Stanford University, where I completed a variety of research projects in AMO, astrophysics, and cosmology.
 I also spent a summer at CERN as part of the University of Michigan REU program.

 ## My Work